Devsh-Graphics-Programming/GPU-With-C-Sharp-Angular-WASM/README.md

 ![Emscripten in chrome](./Docs/img3.jpg)

-We developed a  proof of concept of a WebAssembly application to establish if it is possible to mix languages such as C# and C++ on the web with the current tools?
+We developed a  proof of concept of a WebAssembly application to answer the question:

+## Is it possible to mix languages such as C# and C++ on the web with the current tools?

 ----------------------------